Challenging the Narrative with 2018 Welsh Coaching Conference

 More information, on how we are ‘energetic beings‘, and the implications of our evolutionary drives to survive or thrive, are available in Clive’s latest book:

-The Neuro Edge has 0 ratings and 0 reviews.
-The Neuro Edge brings the complex world of neuroscience into everyday relevance for those engaged in leading,…
+The Neuro Edge book.
+Read reviews from world’s largest community for readers.
+The Neuro Edge brings the complex world of neuroscience into everyday relev…

 Challenging the Narrative – helping clients retell their stories